ChristianSi/lytspel/README.md

 * The consonant combination /kw/ is written «qu», e.g. «quit, ri'quest» ‹...request›; the letter «q» only occurs in this combination.
-* The consonant combination /ks/ is written «x», e.g. «mix, next, ex'plicit, axident» ‹...explicit, accident›.
+* The consonant combination /ks/ is written «x», e.g. «mix, next, ix'plicit, axident» ‹...explicit, accident›.
 * Since «ng» represents the single sound /N/ (as in «long»), the sound combination /ng/ is written «n'g» if a stress marker is needed in this position (e.g. «en'gaij, in'grain» ‹engage, ingrain›), «nng» otherwise (e.g. «cairnngorm, martenngail» ‹cairngorm, martingale›).
-* Before /k/, «n» is pronounced /N/ rather then /n/ (e.g. «bank, tranquil, dis'tinct, bron'kytiss» ‹...distinct, bronchitis›), except if «n» and /k/ belong to different parts of a compound (e.g. «mankynd, reincoat» ‹mankind, raincoat›) or if a word starts with any of «con, en, in, non, un» followed by a /k/ sound (e.g. «con'cluusion, en'counter, in'compitent, increess *or* in'creess, noncon'foarmist, un'cleer» ‹conclusion, encounter, incompetent, increase, nonconformist, unclear›).
+* Before /k/, «n» is pronounced /N/ rather then /n/ (e.g. «bank, tranquil, dis'tinct, bron'kytiss» ‹...distinct, bronchitis›), except if «n» and /k/ belong to different parts of a compound (e.g. «mankynd, raincoat» ‹mankind...›) or if a word starts with any of «con, en, in, non, un» followed by a /k/ sound (e.g. «con'cluusion, en'counter, in'compitent, increess *or* in'creess, noncon'formist, un'cleer» ‹conclusion, encounter, incompetent, increase, nonconformist, unclear›).
 * If /Nk/ is spoken where the preceding rule suggests /nk/, the /N/ is written «ng», e.g. «congker, ingk, ingcling, ungcl, ungction» ‹conker *or* conquer, ink, inkling, uncle, unction›.
 Some words starting with